 - Lack of Diverse Age Ranges:

-This point can be both a pro and a con, but it’s important to note that Instagram is mostly a platform for the youth.
-So if you want to recruit for roles requiring more experience or seniority, you may want to give this a miss.
+This point can be both a pro and a con, but it’s important to note that Instagram is mostly a platform for the younger job hunter.
+So if you want to recruit for roles requiring more experience or seniority, you may want to prioritize other avenues.

 Tweets can easily get lost among the rapidly changing feed.
 However, used intelligently, one can connect with candidates in a way that feels less formal while getting to know them simultaneously.